MontiCore/monticore/Languages.md

 MontiCore.
 For each language, the list includes a short description of the language and its development status.

-The different development statuses of grammars are explained [**here**](00.org/Explanations/StatusOfGrammars.md).
+The different development stati for grammars are explained [**here**](00.org/Explanations/StatusOfGrammars.md).

 ## List of Languages